polterguy/phosphorusfive/core/p5.exp/README.md

   foo4:bar4
 ```

-The above task could be accomplished with something like the below for instance
+The above task could be accomplished with something like this for instance

 ```
 _data